-How to mount remote file systems via SSH
+How to mount remote directories with SSHFS

-By Angus Published 18 April 2025 Updated 27 January 2026 3 min read
+By Angus Published 18 April 2025 Updated 4 March 2026 5 min read

-Install SSHFS on Your System
+Install SSHFS on your system

 For Debian-based systems (Ubuntu, Debian, Linux Mint):